annikaliao/gacc_reunion/ovulation.md

 <p> Ovulation is the process in which a mature egg is released from the ovary.
-After it's released, the egg moves down the fallopian tube and stays there for 12 to 24 hours, where it can be fertilized. </p>
+After it's released, the egg moves down the fallopian tube and stays there for 12 to 24 hours, where it can be fertilized.
+This period of time usually occurs 12-14 days before your next period. </p>

 <head>
 <style>